apostrophecms/docs/docs/reference/template-tags.md

 #### `module:componentName`

-The primary argument is a combination of the name of a module name and the name of an async component from that module, separated by a colon.
+The primary argument is a combination of the name of a module and the name of an async component from that module, separated by a colon.
 All async components belong to a specific module, though multiple modules may have components with the same name.

 #### `data` (optional)